m-downing/flow_demo/src/design-system/CopilotDesignPrompt.md

 1. NEVER use `px-4`, `py-4`, etc. Use `px-md`, `py-md`
 2. NEVER use `gap-4`, `gap-6`.
 Use `gap-md`, `gap-lg`
 3. NEVER use `text-gray-`.
 Use `text-neutral-`
-4. NEVER forget dark mode classes
+4. NEVER forget dark mode classes - EVERY color class needs a dark variant
 5. NEVER import components with relative paths
 6. ALWAYS use PageContainer for page-level components
 7. ALWAYS use semantic color tokens